robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Sydney Roosters           (home) to beat 	Cronulla Sharks           (away) with a probability of 	58.32%

 Robs Elo predicts 	Brisbane Broncos          (home) to beat 	St George Dragons         (away) with a probability of 	83.86%

+### Round 27 (generated 11/09/2018)

+Robs Elo predicts 	Cronulla Sharks           (home) to beat 	Penrith Panthers          (away) with a probability of 	77.71%

+Robs Elo predicts 	South Sydney Rabbitohs    (home) to beat 	St George Dragons         (away) with a probability of 	67.79%